-Equipment - Pencil, stethoscope, watch with the capability to measure seconds, pen with black ink (no felt tip or erasable pens), and small pocket notebook.
+Equipment - Pencil, stethoscope, pen light, scissors, watch with the capability to measure seconds, pen with black ink (no felt tip or erasable pens), and small pocket notebook.
+Smart phone to be utilized in clinical area per individual instructor's discretion.